-Changes in absolute $CD4^+$ count during pregnancy may reflect the physiologic changes of pregnancy on hemodynamic parameters and blood volume as opposed to a long-term influence of pregnancy on $CD4^+$ count; $CD4^+$ percentage is likely more stable and might be a more accurate reflection of immune status during pregnancy [178, 179].
+Changes in absolute CD4+ count during pregnancy may reflect the physiologic changes of pregnancy on hemodynamic parameters and blood volume as opposed to a long-term influence of pregnancy on CD4+ count; CD4+ percentage is likely more stable and might be a more accurate reflection of immune status during pregnancy [194, 195].
 Long-range plans should be developed with the woman regarding continuity of medical care and antiretroviral therapy for her own health after the birth of her infant.

 Monitoring for potential complications of administration of antiretroviral agents during pregnancy should be based on what is known about the side effects of the drugs the woman is receiving.
-For example, routine hematologic and liver enzyme monitoring is recommended for women receiving ZDV, and women receiving protease inhibitors should be monitored for the development of hyperglycemia.
+For example. routine hematologic and liver enzyme monitoring is recommended for women receiving ZDV.
 Because combination antiretroviral regimens have been used less extensively during pregnancy, more intensive monitoring may be warranted for women receiving drugs other than or in addition to ZDV.
+For example, women receiving protease inhibitors should be monitored for development of hyperglycemia.
+Women, particularly those with CD4+ counts >250 cells/mm3, have an increased risk of developing symptomatic, rash-associated, nevirapine-associated hepatotoxicity [31, 32, 34]; thus, pregnant women receiving nevirapine should have frequent and careful monitoring of transaminase levels, particularly during the first 18 weeks of treatment (see section, Nevirapine and Hepatic/Rash Toxicity).